 Whenever a client asks me how to act in court, I always smile and think that person must have led a pretty good life to that point, never to have had to enter a courtroom for any reason.
 The fact of the matter is that most of the time, when you have to go to court, it is for something that you would prefer not to be there for.
-A Child Protective Services (CPS) case is an example of one of those issues you prefer not ever to have to face.
+A Child Protective Services (CPS) case is an example of one of those issues you choose not ever to have to face.
 Be that as it may, if you find yourself being investigated for abuse or neglect of your child, it is essential to know what you can expect to see in court and how to act accordingly.

 The look and feel of your courtroom

 Courtrooms in Texas come in all shapes and sizes.
 The more crowded the county where you reside, the more likely you are to find yourself in a newer, more enormous building that makes it look a whole lot like courtrooms you've seen on TV or in the movies.
 On the other hand, if you live in a smaller county, your courthouse is likely to be more modest- without the trappings of a big city courthouse.

 What will not differ is how the law is applied to your case.
 A judge may be able to use more individualized attention to your case in a smaller county because she has more time available to her compared to a judge from a more extensive county.
 However, their application of the law contained in the Texas Family Code should not be any different.
 Knowing this, you can expect some consistency in rulings no matter where your case will be heard.

 When you walk into your courtroom, you can expect to see the judge's bench at the back of the room against a wall.
 The judge will have a seat that is elevated above the rest of the people in the courtroom (attorneys included) to see what is going on and can speak directly to any person in the room in case instructions need to be given.